Urbanekda/Coffee-Quality-Analysis/README.md

 # ☕ Coffee Quality Data Analysis

 Welcome to the Coffee Quality Data Analysis project!
-In this notebook, we dive deep into the world of coffee 🍃, exploring rich datasets to understand what makes a cup truly exceptional.
+In this notebook, we dive deep into the world of coffee 🍃, exploring a rich dataset to understand what makes a cup truly exceptional.

 ## Dataset